VincentSidot/xoverlay/README.md

 ### Export of x11rb

-x11rb crate is re-exported in the lib, to allow to use the x11rb crate directly.
+x11rb crate is re-exported in the library, to allow to use the x11rb crate directly.

 x11rb is a low level X11 library, used to interact with the X server.

 ## Next steps

-Those are the next steps for the lib (the list is not exhaustive and not in order):
+Those are the next steps for the library (the list is not exhaustive and not in order):

 - Add X server extension check
 - Update and improve the documentation